gvedant666/MyLang/README.md

-# SimpleLang — Tiny educational compiler
+# MyLang — Tiny educational compiler

 **Author:** Vedant Gaikwad (source files provided)

-A compact single-file compiler front-to-back for a tiny toy language ("SimpleLang").
+A compact single-file compiler front-to-back for a tiny toy language ("MyLang").
 It tokenizes source code, parses it into an AST, and emits a small assembly-like text format.

-This README is written as a concise project report (so you can paste it directly into your repo).
-It follows the style of the readmes you provided and contains: overview, language grammar, architecture, parser tree diagram, build & run steps, example input & generated output, file map, design notes, limitations, and ideas for future work.

 ---